-Prerequisite for CHEM 132: CHEM 131 with a minimum grade of 2.0 or higher or by permission.
+Prerequisites: CHEM 131 with a minimum grade of 2.0 or higher or by permission.
+Placement into or completion of MATH 118 or higher.
+Mathematics course or permission of Chemistry department.

 231 Organic Chemistry.

-Fall (4), Spring (4).

 232 Organic Chemistry.

-Spring (4).

 Chemistry of carbon-containing compounds; their structure, nomenclature, physical properties, spectroscopy (IR, GC-MS, NMR), stereochemistry, chemical reactivities, mechanisms of reaction, and synthesis.
 Four hours lecture and three hours laboratory.

 Prerequisite for CHEM 231: Grade of 2.0 or higher in CHEM 132.

 Prerequisite for CHEM 232: CHEM 231.